-Jews lived peacefully alongside their neighbours during the Ottoman period, with no reports of pogroms or other disturbances – an unusual situation in Eastern European history that must have had some bearing on the extraordinary story of the Jews in Albania during the German occupation between September 1943 and November 1944.
-During the Second World War, the Jewish population of Albania actually increased, from around 200 to some 2,000, due to an influx of mostly German and Austrian Jews who fled after the events of Kristallnacht in November 1938 (interestingly, the Albanian Embassy in Berlin was the last foreign representation in the Reich to continue issuing visas).
+Jews lived peacefully alongside their neighbours during the Ottoman period, with no reports of pogroms or other disturbances – a most unusual situation in Eastern European history.
+This may be related to the extraordinary story of the Jews in Albania during the German occupation between September 1943 and November 1944.
+During the Second World War, the Jewish population of Albania actually increased, from around 200 to some 2000, due to an influx of mostly German and Austrian Jews who fled after the events of Kristallnacht in November 1938.
+(Interestingly, the Albanian Embassy in Berlin was the last foreign representation in the Reich to continue issuing visas to save Jews).

 Albania claims to have saved every single Jew living in the country during the Holocaust, a remarkable record that can be accredited to besa, the Albanian honour code that in this case saw a flurry of activity including the hiding of Jews and the forging of documents that ‘Albanianised’ the Jewish population.

-Jews were known to have actively fought with the Albanian partisans during the war, an act that was rewarded in true communist style with the complete ban on all religions, including Judaism, during the Hoxha period.
-After the changes of the early 1990s, most Jews left the country for Israel and the contemporary Jewish population of the country is minimal, the current figure reported to be around 200.
+Jews were known to have actively fought with the Albanian partisans during the war, an act that was rewarded with the complete ban on all religions, including Judaism, during the Hoxha period.
+After the changes of the early 1990s, most Jews left the country for Israel, and the contemporary Jewish population of the country is minimal, the current figure reported to be around 200.

 There’s very little in the way of Jewish-related things to see in Albania apart from the above-mentioned ruins in Saranda.
-Inside Tirana's National History Museum, a plaque in the corner of the Second World War exhibition room commemorates those who saved the country’s Jews: “In honour of the Albanian men and women who during the Nazi German occupation, 1943-1944, guided by the principle of besa and at great risk to themselves, sheltered and saved the lives of all Jewish people living in Albania.”
+Inside Tirana's National History Museum, a small exhibition in the corner of the Second World War exhibition room commemorates those who saved the country’s Jews, with aplaque reading: “In honour of the Albanian men and women who during the Nazi German occupation, 1943-1944, guided by the principle of besa and at great risk to themselves, sheltered and saved the lives of all Jewish people living in Albania.”